Our Investment framework

 Our focus is on driving discoveries and innovations that will create enduring profitability for Australian grain growers.
 Our rigorous investment processes and practices ensure the RD&E levy is one of the best investments a grain grower can make.

 Our investments must:

-- deliver the highest impact improve the profitability of Australia’s grain growers
+- deliver the highest impact to underpin the profitability of Australian grain growers

 - provide the best return on investment

 Our Investment Management Framework (IMF) is our consistent approach to the management of investments.
 All investments progress through four phases of the IMF which operates in the broader context of ongoing engagement with our key stakeholders.
 Each phase is explained below.